AlexArcPy/ArcGISAdminToolkit/README.md

 Will compress geodatabase, update statistics and rebuild tables indexes.

 #### Cache Map Service
-Caches a map service at specified scales and reports on progress.
-Ability to also pause/resume caching at a specified time.
+Caches a map service by either creating a new cache from scratch using a configuration file or by updating an existing cache.

 #### ArcGIS Server Availability
 Checks ArcGIS server site and services and reports if site is down and/or particular service is down.
 This tool should be setup as an automated task on the server.